btebe/CodeEscape/README.md

 #DEMO

+Level three is not shown in the demo, but it is in the game.

 https://drive.google.com/drive/folders/1jF7iGaV5InHldm_zRnkDfpm4NE2UYbkP?usp=sharing

 #Description

 This is mine and my groups' capstone project.
 This is a prototype where it teaches people with no knowlege of coding background to code java in a game like format.
 We used Unity platform to create this game.

 ![begining](https://user-images.githubusercontent.com/61168223/164303089-46c55ef1-bbbc-46cf-83f3-2d546dbe4ff8.png)